gmcmillan100/docs/ip-routing-cheatsheet.md

   Fewer boxes to manage.
 Think about it.
 In my personal life, do I want to manage one account to pay off each one of my bills?
 Or do I have one checking account?
 One thing to manage, even if it has more things in it, is easier than more things to manage.
-Procket will help customers decrease the number of systems they need to manage.
+Packet rocket will help customers decrease the number of systems they need to manage.

   Increase flexibility